Everything you need to know about Scribe’s Contest

 View it as a fluff marathon.

-Previous Scribe’s Contest Winners will be displayed in the CDO Contest Galleries.
+Previous Scribe’s Contest Winners will be displayed on the main site.

 What can I enter?

 Each contest will have a specific theme.
 An entry that bears absolutely no relation to the theme (unless it is called an �?~open contest�?T) will not be allowed.
 Texts have to be fully written by the person entering them.